-- Biscuits, cakes, pastries, muffins or muesli bars which contain any whole or crushed nuts
+- Biscuits, cakes, pastries, muffins or muesli bars that contain any whole or crushed nuts

-We take food allergies very seriously as a safety issue, and trust that you share our concern for vulnerable students and support our responsibility to keep them safe at school.
-For more information check out Allergy NZ’s website:www.allergy.org.nz or contact the Public Health Nurse Pip McLean
+Food allergies are a very serious safety issue.
+We trust that you share our concern for vulnerable students and support our responsibility to keep them safe at school.
+For more information check out Allergy NZ’s website: www.allergy.org.nz or contact the Public Health Nurse.

-We welcome parent involvement in the life of our school.
+We need parent support to continue to deliver a high standard of education to our students and welcome parent involvement in the life of our school.
 Active involvement by parents sends students the message, ‘This is OUR school.
 We care about it.’
-We need parent support to continue to deliver the high standard of education to our students.

-Parents are invited to become involved in all aspects of our school programme, particularly in the following areas:
+Parents are invited to become involved in all aspects of our school programme, particularly:

 - Coaching and supervising of sports